goonairplanes/goonairplanes/README.md

 MIT Licensed – Fly wherever you want with this code ✈️

-> Fun fact: The GOA template renderer is named Marley — after the developer’s dog. <br>
+> Fun fact: The GOA template renderer is named Marley — after the developer's dog. <br>
-> Just like Marley, it’s loyal, fast, and makes everything feel like home. <br>
+> Just like Marley, it's loyal, fast, and makes everything feel like home. <br>
 > 🐶🚀🏠

 ---